 The templated emails are not customizable, but offer a starting point to allow sellers to contact unhappy buyers.
 If the customer chooses to respond to a seller’s initial email, the response will show in the messages section of seller central and the seller can then respond freely, no templates necessary.

-This feature may help drive results as sellers can now reach out to buyers directly via email, instead of hoping a customer checks their previous negative reviews for responses.
+This feature can help drive results because sellers are reaching out to buyers directly via email, instead of hoping a customer checks their previous negative reviews for responses.

 Any review that received a 1, 2, or 3 star rating is eligible for the Contact Customer feature.
 If a review is eligible it will show in the right hand corner of the review in the Customer Reviews section of seller central.